oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

  - There is no way to directly delete an attribute from an MBean that's already been specified by a model file.
-   The workaround is to do this using two model files: add a model file that deletes the named bean/resource that is a parent to the attribute you want to delete using the `!` syntax as described above, and add another model file that will be loaded after the first one, which fully defines the named bean/resource but without the attribute you want to delete.
+   The workaround is to do this using two model files: add a model file that deletes the named bean/resource that is a parent to the attribute you want to delete using the `!` syntax as described previously, and add another model file that will be loaded after the first one, which fully defines the named bean/resource but without the attribute you want to delete.